In the guide

 - have characters a minimum of 5 mm height

 - have the letters 'UK'

 - have a unique lifetime identification number

 The 'secondary' tag may be of a range of approved materials and models including metal, plastic 'button' type, and other plastic types.
 It must contain the same information as the primary tag, but may also contain management information.
-The secondary tag must be in a different ear from the primary tag.
+The secondary tag must be in a different ear to the primary tag.

 Since 1 April 1998 only yellow primary tags have been produced.
 All newborn animals must be identified by these yellow primary tags and a secondary tag as described earlier.

-Lost & illegible tags
+Lost and illegible tags

 If a keeper discovers an ear tag applied under these Regulations has become illegible or lost they must, within 28 days of discovery, replace it with an ear tag bearing the same number.